Routes · Hapjeong, Mapo-gu

 Hapjeong start, drop down to the river

-We meet at Hapjeong-dong, two minutes from Hapjeong Station Exit 7, and use the pedestrian underpass beside the preserved ROK Navy ship to drop into Mangwon Hangang Park.
-Within five minutes the city sound is behind you.
+We meet at Hapjeong-dong, two minutes from Hapjeong Station Exit 7, and drop into Mangwon Hangang Park through the underpass beside the preserved ROK Navy ship.

 - 02